 People who have injured themselves or are sedentary, are more likely to have significant health problems.
 If you have ever sustained an injury, chances are you were sent to physical therapy to help strengthen your muscles and improve your flexibility.

 Did you know that your core muscles are responsible for helping you maintain your good posture?
 When your core muscles are weak, your body tends to naturally slump over.
 As you work towards strengthening your core muscles, your posture will improve.
-Try looking for exercises that help strengthen your core muscles (coming soon on Up Run for Life).
+Try looking for exercises that help strengthen your core muscles.

 Are you currently working out or playing sports?
 Are you looking to improve your performance?
 Try adding strength training to your current routine to help improve your overall performance.
 You are able to perform better because you have leaner muscles, more strength, and energy to do more.
 Give it a try and see where you can go.
 Don’t have time to go to the gym?